Rioplatense Spanish: Pronouns and verb conjugation

 In the preterite, an s is sometimes added, for instance (vos) perdistes.
-This corresponds to the classical vos conjugation found in literature.
-Compare Iberian Spanish form vosotros perdisteis.
+While this corresponds to the classical vos conjugation found in literature (compare Iberian Spanish form vosotros perdisteis) and is more common in varieties that use vos, this is more likely the result of analogy, as the 2nd person singular conjugation in every other verb tense ends in -s.

 Other verb forms coincide with tú after the i is omitted (the vos forms are the same as tú).